htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     in the /proc/cpuinfo file.
     :index:`CurrentRank<single: CurrentRank; ClassAd machine attribute>` ``CurrentRank``:
-    A float which represents this machine owner’s affinity for running the HTCondor job which it is currently hosting.
+    A float which represents this machine owner's affinity for running the HTCondor job which it is currently hosting.
 If not currently hosting an HTCondor job, ``CurrentRank`` is 0.0.
-When a machine is claimed, the attribute’s value is computed by evaluating the machine’s ``Rank`` expression with respect to the current job’s ClassAd. :index:`DetectedCpus<single: DetectedCpus; ClassAd machine attribute>` ``DetectedCpus``:
+When a machine is claimed, the attribute's value is computed by evaluating the machine's ``Rank`` expression with respect to the current job's ClassAd. :index:`DetectedCpus<single: DetectedCpus; ClassAd machine attribute>` ``DetectedCpus``:
     Set by the value of configuration variable ``DETECTED_CORES``